SCROLL

 • credential_status → active / expired / revoked / invalid

-• claims → verified financial claims
+• claims → verified financial claim summaries

 • signature.status → issuer authenticity